lekhrajdinkar/ReactJS16/NOTES/002_COMPONENT_4_EVENT.md

 <button onClick={this.handleClick_2}> Button 2</button>

 <button onClick={() => this.handleClick_3()}> Button 3</button>
-//no bind needed for this.
+//no bind needed here if we are passing it as callback nethod.
 ```

 3. bind: